EMERGE: A Benchmark for Updating Knowledge Graphs with Emerging Textual Knowledge: Evaluating Existing IE Models

+We extend EDC \citep{zhang2024extract} to cover the knowledge involved in the \opinfer{} and \opdeprecate{} TKGU operations.
+Specifically, we modify the original EDC prompt to (i) extract triples that may involve entities present in a Wikidata snapshot but not explicitly mentioned in the input text, and (ii) identify candidate triples for deprecation based on the input text.
+We refer to this variant as \textbf{EDC+}.
+Further model details are provided in \cref{sec:appendix:compared-models}, and EDC+ prompts are described in \cref{sec:appendix:edc-prompts}.

-\subsection{Metrics and evaluation}
+\subsection{Metrics and Evaluation}

+We evaluate the results using \textbf{Completeness} \citep{jiang2024genres} and \textbf{G-BERTScore} \citep{saha2021explagraphs}.
+Both metrics compute similarity between predicted and ground-truth triples.
+Such similarity-based scoring is necessary because some operations (\opmintadd\ and \opinfer) involve entities that are not present in the KG at test time, making exact identifier-based matching infeasible.~Furthermore, many of the compared methods do not link the extracted triples to the KG (see \textsc{KG Linked} in \cref{tab:comparison_current_architectures}).
+Below, we provide additional details on these metrics.

+\textbf{Completeness.} Reports the fraction of correctly predicted ground-truth triples.
+Counts a ground-truth triple as correct if its cosine similarity with a predicted triple is above a set threshold (see Appendix~\ref{sec:appendix:completeness}).

-In order to evaluate the extraction and deprecation of triples based on emerging knowledge in text, we use recall as the primary metric (see Appendix \ref{sec:appendix:metrics}) to evaluate performance.
-We do not use precision and F1 scores, as these metrics might be misleading under the open-world assumption \citep{razniewski2024completeness}.
+\textbf{G-BERTScore.} Extends BERTScore \citep{zhang2020bertscore} to graph matching by treating each graph as a set of edges and computing an optimal alignment between predicted and gold edges.
+We then report the G-BERTScore recall (\textbf{G-BERTScore-R}).
+We do not report precision or F1 scores, as these metrics can be misleading under the open-world assumption \citep{razniewski2024completeness}.
 Under this assumption, the model may generate correct triple predictions that are incorrectly classified as false positives due to the inherently incomplete nature of KGs, which do not necessarily capture the full set of valid triples.

-For models that do not link extracted triples to KG entities (ReLiK RE and EDC+), we report the completeness score \citep{jiang2024genres}, defined as the cosine similarity between predicted and ground truth triples (see Appendix \ref{sec:appendix:completeness}).
-Unlike ReLiK cIE, these models lack entity and relation alignment, so a similarity-based approximation is necessary to evaluate extracted TKGU operations.

-\section{Experiments and analysis}
+\section{Experiments and Analysis}

-\tabref{tab:dataset_re_results} reports the performance of the ReLiK RE and EDC+ models across all TKGU operations. \tabref{tab:dataset_cie_results} shows the results for the ReLiK cIE model in the closed IE setting, which is restricted to TKGU operations involving existing entities and relations in the KG, namely \textit{X-Triples} and \textit{E-Triples}.~The following paragraphs address key research questions and aim to lay the groundwork for future studies leveraging the TKGU operations introduced in this work.
+\cref{tab:dataset_re_results} reports the performance of the benchmarked models on all TKGU operations.~The following paragraphs address key research questions and aim to lay the groundwork for future studies leveraging the TKGU operations introduced in this work.